 There are various tools that can be used to understand the search demand and intent of your audiences searches:

 Select 3-5 related keywords to target in your post.

 Step 2 - Determine the type of post you are going to create

 Maximise the flow of the article by formatting the headline according to the format of the headline.
-Let’s start with the definition of the 10 types of headlines out there (Beth Browning has covered this really well):
+Let’s start with the definition of the 10 types of headlines out there:

 - Direct: Tell your prospect exactly what’s coming

 - Indirect: Use curiosity to raise a question in the reader’s mind.
 Use this with some caution as you don’t want to attract and then disappoint visitors.

 - News: If your product or service is newsworthy offer it in your headline